 Experience a nostalgic Windows 95-style interface, complete with draggable and resizable windows. - Event-Driven Missions:

-Complete tasks that mimic real-world scenarios like handling suspicious emails or downloads while avoiding simulated malware and phishing attacks. - AI Assistant (Skippy):
+Complete tasks that mimic real-world scenarios like handling suspicious emails or downloads while avoiding simulated malware and phishing attacks. - Virtual Assistant (Skippy):

 Get hints, guidance, and feedback from Skippy as you navigate each mission. - Multiple Apps: